ArtCodeStudio/parcellab-node/README.md

 const user = 1;
 const token = 'ParcelLabApitoken-30characters';
-const autoDetectCourier = true;
-const logLevel = 3; // info, warn and error
+const autoDetectCourier = true; // By default true, set this to false if you do want to detect / validate the courier by tracking number const logLevel = 3; // By default 3, 3 logs info, warn and error messages

 const parcellab = new ParcelLabApi(1, token, autoDetectCourier, logLevel);